HMC-ACR/acr/README.md

 ```

 ## SSH into Jetson from Remote Computer
 Run `ifconfig` while connected to display and Claremont-ETC. Hope IP address stays the same once we take vehicle outside.
-Then `ssh muddacr@<IPAddr>` from remote computer.
+Then connect to Claremont-ETC (password cityoftrees87) and `ssh muddacr@<IPAddr>` from remote computer.